 The Post Course Project

 The project will require the candidate to produce, within 4 weeks of course completion, a piece of work based on the course content.
 This will require the candidate to use information gained during the course to produce a document which complies with the International Standard IEC 62402:2007, and demonstrates their knowledge and understanding of the subject and an ability to put Obsolescence Management into practice.
 This will be assessed as either ‘satisfactory’ or ‘not satisfactory’.

 In order to qualify for IIOM membership at Associate level, students will be required to achieve 80% (48/60) in the exam and an assessment of ‘satisfactory’ for the post-course project.
 In the event that a student fails the exam, then they are allowed one more attempt before having to re-sit the course.
 Feedback will be provided regarding the questions that they answered incorrectly, including any common errors or where these pertained to a particular Module or subject matter.
 The re-sit would take place immediately once the exam result is declared and will be from a different selection of questions.
-If the student fails the exam for a second time, then they will be required to re-sit the course and exam at a future date (the cost of this would be £1,000 plus VAT).
-If a student receives a mark of ‘unsatisfactory’ on the Course Project, then further reviews are charged at £50 each until a ‘satisfactory’ mark is achieved.
-Guidance from the reviewer will be provided for each review
+If the student fails the exam for a second time, then they will be required to re-sit the course and exam at a future date (the cost of this would be £750 plus VAT).
+Guidance from the reviewer will be provided for each review.

 £945 + VAT.